LambdaHack/LambdaHack/PLAYING.md

 The heroes are marked on the map with symbol '@' and with '1', '2', ..., '9'.
 Their goal is to explore the dungeon, battle the horrors within, gather as much gold and gems as possible, and escape to tell the tale.
-The dungeon consists of 10 levels and each level consists of 80 by 21 tiles.
+The dungeon of the campaign mode game consists of 10 levels and each level consists of 80 by 21 tiles.
 The basic tiles are as follows.

                dungeon terrain type               on-screen symbol
                floor                              .